 How would you pay the mortgage, make the car payment, buy groceries, pay for electricity and water, or handle any of your monthly bills if your paychecks suddenly stopped?

-The ASABE Group Disability Income Plan is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.
+The ASABE Group Disability Income Insurance is designed to provide you with a regular monthly income when you are Totally Disabled and unable to work as the result of an injury or sickness.